 Again, compare that to shares.

-It’s next Tuesday, and your ARM shares have fallen 3%.
-You panic and press the sell button at your online account.
-Job done, and the loss locked in.
+It’s next Tuesday, and your Tesco shares are down 3%.
+You panic and press the sell button.
+Job done, and the loss is locked in.

-The liquidity of shares is one of their most attractive qualities, but it’s a double-edged sword for many.
+The liquidity of shares is one of their most attractive qualities, but it’s a double-edged sword for most.

 I sometimes tried to encourage my dad to put his talents to work at weekends to make a bit of extra spending money, or to save more for a rainy day.